buildpacks/rfcs/0000-spec-distribution.md

 During detection, a buildpack ID or list of buildpack IDs is resolved into individual buildpack implementation that include a `path` field.

-First, the detector determines the user's choice of buildpack IDs or selects the default one from `/cnb/package.toml`.
+First, the detector determines the user's choice of buildpack IDs or builder's order definition.

 Next, the 2-D ordering of buildpacks is derived as follows: